Looking for a mobile Wi-Fi device to get online from anywhere?

 How does MiFi work?

-A mobile Wi-Fi or “MiFi” device is a small electronic gadget that creates a portable Wi-Fi hotspot for you to connect to the internet.
+A mobile Wi-Fi or “MiFi” device is a small, pocket-sized electronic gadget that creates a portable Wi-Fi hotspot for you to connect to the internet.

-MiFi uses a 4G mobile broadband network, just like your mobile phone, allowing you to get online without having to use your landline.
+MiFi connects to a 4G or 5G mobile broadband network, just like your mobile phone, allowing you to get your devices online without having to use your landline.

-When your MiFi device arrives, it will come with a MiFi SIM.
-You can’t use this data SIM card to make calls or send texts like with most SIM deals, you just slot it into the device in order to get online.
+When your mobile Wi-Fi device arrives, it will come with a MiFi SIM.
+You can’t use this data SIM card to make calls or send texts like with most SIM deals.
+Instead, you just slot the SIM card into the device in order to get online with mobile broadband.

 The Wi-Fi network created by a MiFi device works just like the one created by a Wi-Fi router.
 You simply browse for available networks on your computer, select the correct network, and type in your password to connect.
-When you first get the device, there will be a sticker in the box with your network login details, allowing you to begin using mobile broadband immediately.
+When you first get the mobile Wi-Fi router, there will be a sticker in the box with your network login details, allowing you to begin using mobile broadband immediately.

-And just like with a regular broadband router, you can connect multiple devices to the mobile hotspot created by your mobile Wi-Fi device.
+And just like with a regular Wi-Fi router, you can connect multiple devices to the mobile hotspot created by your mobile Wi-Fi device.

 MiFi contracts explained: can you pay as you go?

-Yes you can pay monthly on a pay as you go basis with MiFi.
+Yes, you can pay monthly on a pay as you go basis with MiFi.
 Mobile broadband plans are often very flexible, especially when compared to a fixed-line broadband connection.
-You can find providers selling mobile Wi-Fi devices with contracts lasting 24 months, 12 months, and even 30 day contracts.

-If you get a pay monthly MiFi deal, expect to face an upfront cost, to cover the cost of the device.
-If you go for a longer term 12 month contract or 24 month contract, you shouldn’t have to pay an upfront cost.
+If you get a pay as you go MiFi deal, expect to pay an upfront cost, to cover the cost of the device.
+If you go for a longer term 12 month contract, or a 24 month contract, you shouldn’t have to pay an upfront cost.

 Is MiFi as good as Wi-Fi?